Specialist Operations

-The Specialist Operations directorate is a unit of the Metropolitan Police of London, UK responsible for providing specialist policing capabilities including national security and counter-terrorism operations.
-The Specialist Operations Directorate is currently led by Assistant Commissioner Matt Jukes.
+The Specialist Operations directorate is a unit of the Metropolitan Police in London, England.
+It is responsible for providing specialist policing capabilities, including national security and counter-terrorism operations.
+As of August 2025, the Specialist Operations directorate is led by Assistant Commissioner Laurence Taylor.

 History

+It was formed on 11 March 1985 by Commissioner Kenneth Newman.
 At its peak, Specialist Operations (SO) was a group of twenty specialist units, which were formed to give the Metropolitan Police a specialist policing capability.
-The SO designation was implemented in 1986 as part of Sir Kenneth Newman's restructuring of the Metropolitan Police Service.
-Most of the units designated SO units were already in existence, many of them as departments of C Division and its branches, and all were presided over by an Assistant Commissioner of Special Operations (ACSO).
+The SO designation was implemented in 1985 as part of Sir Kenneth Newman's restructuring of the Metropolitan Police Service.
+Most of the units designated SO units were already in existence, many of them as branches within C Department of New Scotland Yard, and all were presided over by an Assistant Commissioner of Special Operations (ACSO).

-In 1999 its Organised Crime Group took over residual work from the disbanded War Crimes Unit.
+In 1999, its Organised Crime Group took over residual work from the disbanded War Crimes Unit.

 In 2010, ACSO co-directed Operation Guava, aimed at "a significant terrorist plot".
 The aim of this ACSO action was to prevent the establishment of a jihadist training camp in Kashmir on land owned by one of the suspects.
 Operation Guava resulted in the 2012 conviction of Usman Khan, who went on to perpetrate the 2019 London Bridge stabbing.